LOADING

 Share

 I was brought a boat bought at an auction in the States late in the season, so it wasn’t until the following spring that it came into my shop to be checked over.
 The first time I fired up that 200 HP outboard, the knocking was so loud that you could almost hear it clear across town.
-The outboard was shot and required a $5000 fix.
+The outboard was shot and required a $ 5,000 fix.
 Another man brought me a boat he’d bought in Texas to be used for water skiing.

-An example of this is the man who took his family out for a first ride in his newly purchased used boat.
+An example is the man who took his family out for a first ride in his newly purchased used boat.
 The boat was supposed to be trouble-free and water-ready.
 He backed the trailer into the water and launched the boat by hand.
-He pulled it to shore so that his family could get in, pushed the boat back out into the water, and tried to start the engine.
+He pulled it to shore so his family could get in, pushed the boat back into the water, and tried to start the engine.
 After an hour or so of vainly trying to start the engine, he finally gave up.
 It was a very windy day, and the water was cold.

 Erika Norman